I cannot praise Tribal Tracks highly enough. I had a wonderful experience and I cannot wait to travel with them again.

 Visit and stay overnight in Darjeeling, the hill station famous for its tea plantations and providing respite from the heat to the British elite in the days of the Raj, before boarding a train to take you Phase 2 of the expedition.

-Visit the Pygmy Hog breeding centre in Guwahati and the release sites in Manas National Park, where you will also have a chance to see tigers, elephant, rhino, wild buffalo, clouded leopards and a wild variety of spectacular wildlife.
-You will gain a unique insight into the team providing the critical conservation work; something not usually available to members of the public.
+Visit the pygmy hog breeding centre in Guwahati and the release sites in Manas National Park, where you will see this threatened and elusive species as well as the chance to see tigers, elephants, rhinos, wild buffalo, clouded leopards and a wild variety of spectacular wildlife.
+You will gain exclusive insights into critical conservation work, and the team behind saving the world's smallest pig, once thought to be extinct.

 All the info you need